FediMod/fires/docs/index.md

     details: |
       Instead of being push-based which requires requires the server to maintain a list of consumers interested in updates, or real-time requiring consumers to always be online.
       <br/><br/>
-      FIRES is designed to allow consumers to periodically refresh their copy of the data using the last change ID known.
+      FIRES is designed to allow consumers to periodically refresh their copy of the data using just the last  known change ID.
 ---

 ## Project funding